SK8-PTY-LTD/SK8Tech_Document/en/team/orientation.md

 Orientation gives the new recruit a sense of purpose, and it shows him why what he do matters.

+The following is a list of key talking points.

 1. Learning style
     1. Self Learning
     1. Make mistakes, fast